-Dividing students into two four- to seven-member teams works well.
-One team conducts the beach profile, and the other measures processes and the shoreline.
-Extra tasks can be assigned to the team that finishes first.
+Dividing students into four- to seven-member teams works well.
+Aside from conducting the beach profile and measuring processes and the shoreline, additional tasks can be assigned to the team that finishes first.
 It is important to assign each student a job to keep him or her focused and interested, although time for a little fun is also allowed.
 People normally think of the beach as a place of recreation, and participation in this project should not change that.
 In fact, it is hoped that program participants will enjoy going to the beach even more because of their newly acquired knowledge and observation skills.

-The method of breaking students into teams and collecting data works well for high school students at Ball, Port Aransas, and Port Isabel High Schools.
-Adding middleschool students to the program has changed our approach to working with students, but only slightly.
-For example, Bay City regional schools, which collect data on Matagorda Peninsula, collect data from only one monitoring site.
-Because of the distance from the schools to the beach (~45 minutes to 1 hour each way), time does not always allow data collection from multiple sites.
+The method of breaking students into teams and collecting data works well for high school students.
+Adding middle-school students to the program has changed our approach to working with students only slightly.
+For example, Matagorda area schools, which collect data on Matagorda Peninsula, collect data from only one monitoring site.
+Because of the distance from the schools to the beach (around 45 minutes to 1 hour each way), time does not always allow data collection from multiple sites.
 Instead of breaking into groups to collect the data, we attempt to keep the students active by constantly rotating them through the different positions.
 The last student to conduct a measurement teaches the next student.

-The day of the field trip, students meet in the teacher's classroom to organize equipment and gather additional materials that they may need for the day (coolers with ice and water, lunches, etc.).
+The day of the field trip, students meet in the teacher's classroom to organize equipment and gather additional materials that they may need for the day (coolers with ice and water, lunches, and so on).
 Throughout the day, data and samples are collected from one to three locations, with sufficient time allotted for lunch and breaks.
-On some trips there is time for additional scientific inquiry.
+On some trips, there is time for additional scientific inquiry.
 Port Isabel students have visited the Laguna Madre Nature Trail on South Padre Island or used a seine net in Laguna Madre.
-Ball High School students have observed the wetlands at Galveston Island State Park; used different types of nets (seine, cast nets, etc.) to observe shrimp, crabs, and small fish that live in the waters at the edge of the wetlands; and tested water quality.
+Ball High School students have observed the wetlands at Galveston Island State Park; used different types of nets (such as seine and cast nets) to observe shrimp, crabs, and small fish that live in the waters at the edge of the wetlands; and tested water quality.
 Port Aransas High School students have visited the University of Texas Fisheries and Mariculture Laboratory or the Marine Science Institute.
-All trips allow ample time for careful data collection, while ensuring that the students are back at school about 1 hour before the end of the day.
+All trips allow ample time for careful data collection, while ensuring that students are back at school about 1 hour before the end of the day.
 During this hour, equipment is stored and data are filed or transferred to the computer.
-Following are details on activities at each school.